martinfleis/phd-thesis/source/16_Taxonomy of urban tissues.md

 \newpage

-#### transferability
+#### Transferability to other places
 *Even though the method is validated in the context of Prague, it is unclear whether it is transferable to other contexts.
 It was designed with universality in mind, so the hypothesis is that it should be Abel to capture similar level of information in other geographic and historical contexts as well.
 To test this hypothesis, the whole methodology is applied to the case study of Amsterdam, including one layer of validation using historical origin data.* ==TEXT==

 *Amsterdam dataset tests not only the transferability of the method, but also its scalability.
 The number of buildings on the input of clustering is 252,385 compared to 140,315 buildings in Prague.
 The results of primary and contextual characters are not presented in the main body of the text and their distributions are available as Appendix XXX.
 The complete data are available in the data repository REF.
 Since the method is following the steps defined in sections 7XXX and 8XXX, results report the selection of optimal number of components, results of clustering and hierarchical classification.* ==text==

-##### clusters
+##### Clusters
 *Bayesian Information Criterion shows different curve than we have seen in Prague case as it does not culminate to indicate the optimum.
 That is a situation which may happen with BIC and indicates overfitting of the model, which BIC is unable to correct.* ==TEXT==

 ![Long caption under img](source/figures/ch8/AMS_bic.pdf "Short caption"){#fig:AMS_bic width=100%}

-*In cases like this, it is recommended to follow different principle of identification of optimal number of components deriver from the gradient of the curve.
+*In cases like this, it is recommended to follow different principle of identification of optimal number of components derived from the gradient of the curve.
 Because the gradient changes (it is not linear), the optimal number could be derived from the gradient curve.
 The optimal number of then the smallest value on the stabilised gradient.
 Once it flattens, i.e. the change starts to become more linear, it is not expected that larger number of components will significantly improve the classification.
 For that reason, the number of components used for identification of distinct homogenous clusters in Amsterdam is derived from gradient curve as 30.*. ==TEXT==

 ![Long caption under img](source/figures/ch8/AMS_bic_gradient.pdf "Short caption"){#fig:AMS_bic_gradient width=100%}